mdp-toolkit/mdp-docs/tutorial_src/tutorial.rst

     >>> flow = mdp.Flow([BogusNode(),BogusNode()], verbose=1)

 Train the first node with 5000 blocks and the second node with 3000 blocks.
-Note that the only allowed argument to ``train`` is a sequence (list or tuple) of iterators.
+Note that the only allowed argument to ``train`` is a sequence (list or tuple) of iterables or iterators.
 In case you don't want or need to use incremental learning and want to do a one-shot training, you can use as argument to ``train`` a single array of data:

 **block-mode training**